 Our boss keeps nixing all our ideas

-Think of it as your battle plan.
-And instead of waiting for stress to happen, you're going to tackle it head-on.
+Think of it as our battle plan.
+And instead of waiting for stress to happen, we're going to tackle it head-on.

 Step Up Your Meditation Game

-Meditation is like brushing your teeth - do it every day because it's good for you.
+Meditation is like brushing our teeth - do it every day because it's good for us.
 There are plenty of apps that allow us to meditate during our lunch breaks or while sitting at our kid's soccer practice.
 It's a matter of making it a priority instead of a luxury.

 "The right crystal will call to you.
 That sounds a bit like new-age nonsense but it’s true.
 Your goal isn’t to try to figure out why it’s calling to you, just that it feels right."

-Do some experimenting and start surrounding yourself with elements that bring peace and help calm your mind during your next meditation.
+Do some experimenting and choose elements that bring peace and tranquility during daily mediations.

 Put Out Stress Fires Before They Start